Skip to main content

 427 SLP

-Discovery of network services and devices on the local networkTCP/UDP
+Discovering network services and devices in a local networkTCP/UDP

 445 SMB